-Area Description Capital Revenue Implementation/ Transition £m £m £m Reconfiguration of the Trust's estate as per the CPT's report comprising: - assessment, planning and design of the new estates, Public costor actata sa dasiga - moving services within the estate, 6.5 6.5 rubiic sector estate re-design - development of premises for LCCTs, 6.5 0.3 eadership development nplementation management - building work around the new front end of the hospital and demolition costs associated with the Charlesworth building.
-Workforce costs/organisational Requirements for cultural and associated workforce changes to support the new ICO 6.3 6.3 leadership development and the development of the ICO leadership team.
-0.5 0.: External/temporary support for: Implementation management - Implementation support, programme management, communications/engagement, 5.5 5.9 and professional costs contracting; and 5.5 5.3 - Due diligence, actuarial advice, legal advice and other transaction costs.
-Where services are to be replaced with services in alternative settings, or where Davida avasias asses facilities are closed to new patients but need to retain staffing for a period while 4.3 4.3 Double running costs existing bedded patients are cared for until discharge/transfer, there will be some need 4.3 for overlap of services.
+Area Description Capital Revenue Implementation/ Transition £m £m £m Reconfiguration of the Trust's estate as per the CPT's report comprising: - assessment, planning and design of the new estates, Public sector estate re-design - moving services within the estate, rubiic sector estate re-design - development of premises for LCCTs, 6.5 0.3 - building work around the new front end of the hospital and demolition costs associated with the Charlesworth building.
+6.5 Em Workforce costs/organisational Requirements for cultural and associated workforce changes to support the new ICO leadership development and the development of the ICO leadership team.
+6.5 0.: External/temporary support for: Implementation management - Implementation support, programme management, communications/engagement, and professional costs contracting; and 5.5 5.3 - Due diligence, actuarial advice, legal advice and other transaction costs.
+Where services are to be replaced with services in alternative settings, or where Double running costs facilities are closed to new patients but need to retain staffing for a period while 4.3 Double running costs existing bedded patients are cared for until discharge/transfer, there will be some need 4.3 for overlap of services.
 Investment in integrated IT and Set up cost and capital investment in new IT including community migration, equipment communication systems to support community diagnostics, gap modelling, and infrastructure investment.
 19.5 19.5 communication systems , , , , , , , , Transfers of services between organisations or changes to where and how services are Contract terminations delivered may mean that some support contracts need to be terminated, modified or 5.8 5.8 transferred.
 There could be financial costs and penalties associated with this.
-Contingency In developing a model which is a first of its type in the UK, it is important to ensure there 5 Contingency is a contingency to mitigate risk.
+Contingency In developing a model which is a first of its type in the UK, it is important to ensure there 5 , Contingency is a contingency to mitigate risk.
 TOTAL TRANSITION/IMPLEMENTATION FUNDING REQUIRED: 26 26.9 52.9